 With hundreds of jobs at stake along with a large portion of the communitys wealth nestled in the hands of a major employer, it can be terrifying to think of the negative effects of losing a long-standing business within a small community.
-If this situation sounds like it was ripped from the local headlines, it’s because it was.
+If this situation sounds like it was ripped from the local headlines, its because it was.
 Addressing what factors are driving existing industrys decision-making processes could not come at a more relevant time.
 Typical red flags in retention of existing business and industry include company leadership changes, logistics related to transportation, and the availability of a skilled labor pool.
 The northwest Louisiana region in partnership with the state has had a great track record of investing resources into developing solutions to address these challenges.

 Leadership change directly affects the future of a company.
-New leadership brings new perspective.
-Whether it be a change in its location or strategy, you can bet that the new company leadership will be instituting change on some level, and you need to be aware how that may affect the community.
-Relationships with top management help to assess a company’s needs while allowing economic development leaders to assist by connecting resources as solutions to meet challenges.
-Transportation and logistics are the critical factors in a businesses’ ability to get their goods to market, while production inventory flow could also place a tax burden on the business.
+New leadership brings a new perspective.
+Whether it be a change in its location or strategy, you can bet that the new company leadership will be instituting change on some level, and you need to be aware of how that may affect the community.
+By adhering to the organization’s policies and implementing Objectives and Key Results (OKR), and such related goal-setting strategies, an organization could thrive in any given environment.
+For example, knowing the OKR definition and working based on such practical objectives, a business looking to expand, could elevate its success.
+Also, relationships with top management helps to assess a company’s needs while allowing economic development leaders to assist by connecting resources as solutions to meet challenges.
+Transportation and logistics are the critical factors in a business’s ability to get its goods to market, while production inventory flow could also place a tax burden on the business.
 This could lead the company to take assistance from an expert tax resolution company.

 A recent survey conducted by Fortune magazine gives us a glimpse inside the mindset of CEOs.
 According to the survey, 73% of Fortune 500 CEOs cited the rapid pace of technology change as the top issue that they see as a challenge.
 Emerging technology within industry affects the labor market as well.
 As companies invest more into advanced manufacturing and automation to increase productivity, the skill sets of workers need to evolve as well.
 We are proud of our regions investment in market responsive training programs.
 They are unsurpassed and are considered an economic incentive.
 Northwest Louisianas investment into labor training can save a company time and money by fast tracking their talent pipeline and equipping employees with specified industry certifications.
 Flashy incentives which are meant to entice a disinvestment from one community to another are not a good substitute for our current labor assets within the local manufacturing industry.
 Local economic incentives coupled with state incentives can be considered a responsible use of tax dollars because they are tied to the number of quality jobs which ultimately increases a communitys wealth.
 And that is precisely the business of economic development.